WISDEM/WOMBAT/docs/examples/metrics_demonstration.md

 - repair: unscheduled maintenance, ranging from inspections to replacements
 - delay: Any delays caused by unsafe weather conditions or not being able to finish a process within a single shift
+- travel: Any travel to and from the site between shifts or traveling to the system for initial repair, including crew transfer time.

 **Example Usage**: